By Andrea M. Darcy

 1. Fear of intimacy.

 Just because you appear confident and positive in relationships doesn’t mean you don’t suffer from fear of intimacy.
-Love cannot develop unless we trust others enough to show them our weak side and our worries.
+We can’t fall in love unless we trust others enough to show them our weak side and our worries.
 So fear of intimacy is fear of being fully seen for all that you are, and also fear of being seen as imperfect.

 2. Low self-worth.